msg-systems/WPF-GUI-Localizer/README.md

 The WPF-GUI-Localizer library will be made available through NuGet once it reaches the distributable Version 1.0.

+## Trying out the library

-You can run an example application with this library already integrated here (not yet).
+You can run an example application with this library already integrated in the Examples folder of this repository (no IDE required).

+Alternatively you can open the WPF-GUI-Localizer solution in an IDE and run or debug the Example_Excel and Example_Resources projects.

-Read more about how to get set up with your own application [here](Docs/documentation.md#setup) or check out the quick-start-checklist for either [Excel based localization](Docs/documentation.md#excelquickstart) or [Resource file based localization](Docs/documentation.md#resourcequickstart).
+Or read more about how to get set up with your own application [here](Docs/documentation.md#setup) or check out the quick-start-checklist for either [Excel based localization](Docs/documentation.md#excelquickstart) or [Resource file based localization](Docs/documentation.md#resourcequickstart).

 ## Documentation